Congressional District # 06

 Threats and Contaminants

-Soil at the South Dayton Dump & Landfill site contains metals including lead, copper, antimony, arsenic, barium, beryllium, cadmium, and mercury; and organic compounds including polychlorinated biphenyls (PCBs), trichloroethene (TCE), tetrachloroethene, and polynuclear aromatic hydrocarbons (PAHs).
+Soil at the South Dayton Dump & Landfill site contains heavy metals including lead, copper, antimony, arsenic, barium, beryllium, cadmium, and mercury; plus organic compounds including polychlorinated biphenyls (PCBs), trichloroethene (TCE), tetrachloroethene, and polynuclear aromatic hydrocarbons (PAHs).
 Groundwater contains vinyl chloride, TCE, 1,2-dichloroethene, arsenic, lead, and other chemicals.
 Sediment in the water-filled gravel pit contains PCBs, PAHs, and pesticides.
-Sediment in the adjacent Great Miami River also contains PCBs, PAHs, and pesticides plus mercury.
+Sediment in the adjacent Great Miami River also contains PCBs, PAHs, pesticides and mercury.
+Soil vapor contains vinyl chloride, TCE and in some cases, methane.

 EPA conducted a screening site inspection of the landfill in 1991, a focused site inspection prioritization site evaluation in 1995, and an aerial photographic analysis of the site in 2002.
 Ohio EPA conducted a site team evaluation prioritization of the landfill in 1996.
 In 2000, Valley Asphalt removed several drums and 2,217 tons of contaminated soils from its property that were uncovered when a sewer line was being excavated.